 Approximately 45 minutes had passed since I had taken the medicine and I was really starting to feel it now.
 I have to say though the effects crept up on me very gently and I was feeling rather calm overall.
 I suddenly noticed a circular ring of light coming down and shining on my tapestry exactly where my ‘Pi Stone’ (the pink disc) is placed in the picture above – just below the serpents head.
 The pi stone was given to me by my shamanic teacher during the Munay-Ki initiation rites I received in Galway a little while back.
 The light was clearly instructing me to place the pi stone below the head of the serpent and to keep it there.
 I found the longer stone (which is sitting just below the pi stone in the picture) on a beach near my house, it called out to me at the time but I wasn’t quite sure why.

 Over the course of the next couple of hours as I sat in that loving space I was shown many things.
 I was shown how to use the tapestry and stones together not only for my own protection but also to send healing to others and to the planet.
-I was completely engrossed in what I was doing that I could not see anybody else in the room and as I sat there staring at the tapestry with my left knee clutched tightly into my chest, I began to feel strongly for the first time in my life that this was the work I was here to do.
+I was completely engrossed in what I was doing that I could not see anybody else in the room and as I sat there staring at the tapestry with my left knee clutched tightly into my chest, I began to feel strongly for the first time in my life that this was the work I was supposed to do.
 With that thought in mind I suddenly was no longer sitting in the same room, instead I seemed to have entered the body of a Native American Elder.
 I was sitting in the same position (knee clutched to my chest) underneath a giant teepee.
-A circle of people were gathered around me under this teepee as I smoked tobacco and I could hear the loud bang of drums and chanting all around.
+A circle of people were gathered around me under this teepee as I smoked tobacco from a long wooden pipe and the sound of drums and chanting were all around.

 I have to say that the medicine was extremely kind to me on the first night and not at all the scary ride that I was expecting.
 I had a strong feeling however that this was only preparation for the second night.
 It was as if the medicine was deliberately taking it easy on me and teaching me how the tapestry, the pi stone and the long stone work together, so that when I do eventually go deeper I would know how to keep myself safe and protected.
 The next morning rolled around and after getting a few hours sleep we spent most of the day taking it really easy.
 We ate breakfast (fruits mainly), chatted, sang and played music the entire day long.
 It was really nice to take a break from the ordinary and spend time with like minded souls, it’s a shame that we don’t get to do things like this too often in the west, I’m sure the world would be a much better place if we did.